Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Limitations

 \section{Limitations}

-One limitation of this study is that our experimnts only cover Java datasets in CT and CR and for CDG, it's only Java and Python.
-Even though our experiments and conclusions are not bound to anything specific to one language; since we needed syntactic information on tokens (and for this purpose, parsing the test cases was required), we couldn't run our experiments on the whole CodeSearchNet dataset for CDG.
-Other datasets for two other tasks also needed lots of pre-processing to become consistent with our designs and requirements.
-We plan to extend these analyses to other languages as well in the future.
+One limitation of this study is that our experiments are only on Java and Python code.
+Including other datasets (as well as Python code for CT and CR tasks) requires lots of pre-processing to become consistent with our designs and requirements and would go beyond one conference paper's scope and size.
+We plan to extend these analyses to other languages in the future.

 Another limitation is we used the BLEU score as our evaluation metric for the accuracy of the model, which is commonly used in document generation downstream tasks to reduce the subjectivity of the results.
 However, as we mentioned in the paper, it is not a comprehensive metric as it is unable to find rephrasings or cases that the prediction is not wrong, but doesn't exactly match with the gold label.